dewgong64/ThemeCafe/docs/install/patching.md

 You can join the Theme Café [discord server](https://discord.com/invite/2DNvH9db2A) to check for new themes or go to the [Theme Café Wesbsite](https://perrohuevo.wixsite.com/theme-cafe)

-If you are in the Theme Café discord server

-- You can check for [Static Themes here](https://discord.com/channels/1195784055296381020/1226501319976816671)
-- You can check for [Animated Themes here](https://discord.com/channels/1195784055296381020/1233945865312538684)

-??? info "Theme Café Website Info"
+??? question "Theme Café Website Info"

-    The Theme Café website might not upload new themes very often, it's recommended to join the discord server
+    The Theme Café website might not upload new themes very often, it's recommended to join the [discord server](https://discord.com/invite/2DNvH9db2A)

 ### Applying patches